metosin/signaali/README.md

 ### Data phase, stale flagging propagation

 A signal can be modified similarly to a `clojure.core/atom` via `reset!` or `swap!`.
-When it happens, its subscribers are notified of a change.
+When it happens, its signal watchers are notified of a change.

 Each node has a `status` which can be either `:up-to-date`, `:stale` for sure, or `:maybe-stale`.
 When notified, if his status was `:up-to-date`, it is changed to either `:stale` or `:maybe-stale`.
-When a node becomes stale, it notifies its subscribers ... and so on recursively, until there are no subscribers left to notify.
+When a node becomes stale, it notifies its signal watchers ... and so on recursively, until there are no signal watchers left to notify.

 The stale effect nodes are added to a set to remember them in the next phase.